Nailsea and District Horticultural Society,

 The collaboration of the Nailsea Community Group and the litter group formerly known as Better Nailsea, now known as Nailsea Community Litter Heroes, has been fantastic.

-Nailsea Community Group has a huge volunteer base and have been very supportive and many joined our first litter pick on Saturday, April 10.
+Nailsea Community Group has a huge volunteer base and have been very supportive and many joined its first litter picks in April and May.

-Many former litter pickers as well as new faces, including families came, and enjoyed a sunny morning collectively filling about 20 bin bags, as well as an old wooden stool and two plastic folding chairs.
+There were many former litter pickers as well as new faces, including families came in April and enjoyed a sunny morning collectively filling about 20 bin bags, as well as an old wooden stool and two plastic folding chairs.

 Nailsea Town Council has provided the group with new equipment including litter pickers, bin liners, bag hoops, brooms, dustpan and brush sets and some gardening equipment.